pbiecek/archivist/vignettes/lazyLoadUseCase.md

 ```
 [1] "realName: iris"
 ```
 If only specific artifacts from previously created **Repository** in `DIRectory` directory are needed in future, they may be copied to a new **Repository** in new directory.
 New, smaller **Repository** will use less memory and may be easier to send to contributors when working in groups.
-Here is an exmaple of coping artifacts only from selected classes.
-Because `DIRectory2` directory did not exist, the parameter `force=TRUE` was needed to force creating empty **Reposiotry**.
-Vector `hashesR` contains `md5hashes` or artifacts that are in relation with other artifacts, which mean they are datasets used to compute other artifacts.
-Special paramater `fixed = TRUE` specifies to search in `tags` that starts with letters `relation`.
+Here is an example of copying artifacts only from selected classes.
+Because `DIRectory2` directory did not exist, the parameter `force=TRUE` was needed to force creating empty **Repository**.
+Vector `hashesR` contains `md5hashes` or artifacts that are related to other artifacts, which mean they are datasets used to compute other artifacts.
+The special parameter `fixed = TRUE` specifies to search in `tags` that start with letters `relation`.

 ```r
 hashes <- unlist(sapply(c("class:coxph", "class:function",